 On 20th July 2017 the National Portrait Gallery hosted my lunchtime lecture featuring the portrait of Brunel, telling the hidden story behind the iconic image.
 This built upon the brief overview provided in episode one of BBC Four’s Britain in Focus on 6th March 2017.

 Details of published work are available via the contact page.
-The short biography of Robert Howlett’s colleague Thomas Frederick Hardwich is available at www.photohistories.com.
+The first biography of Robert Howlett’s colleague Thomas Frederick Hardwich is at www.photohistories.com

 Follow me @Roseteanby